DouweHorsthuis/Case-study-Cyclistic-a-bike-share-company/README.md

 4.  the mean (11.2/44.34) and median (12/22) are very different for (members/casual)

-## Next we are looking how much tripes each group made
+## Next we are looking how much trips each group made

 ![](README_files/figure-gfm/by%20time-1.png)<!-- -->